-Frequently Asked Structural Rivet Questions.
+Frequently Asked Orlock Rivet Questions.

-How do I install rivets?
+How do I install Orlock rivets?

 To install a rivet, pre drilling of hole is required.
 Load rivet’s pin mandrel into rivet gun.
 Insert rivets body into hole and activate gun.
 Upon activation the head of the rivet is pushed against the outer surface of the tool, whilst the tool pulls up the central pin (mandrel).
 As a result, the bottom portion of the rivet compresses, and expands on the blind side.
 This expansion maxes out when it reaches approximately one and a half times the size of the original diameter.
 Resulting in a larger surface in which the two materials are effectively fastened together.

-How does a rivet work?
+How does an Orlock rivet work?

 What is the difference between the pop rivet and blind rivet?

 Many customers ask this question and the short answer is there is no difference.
-They are two labels for the same item, a blind rivet means you do not need access to the other side of the material, or you can't see the other side of the material.
+They are two rivetlabels for the same item, a blind rivet means you do not need access to the other side of the material, or you can't see the other side of the material.
 Also known as Pop® rivets because it is the brand name of the original rivet company.

-Why are rivets used on airplanes?
+Why are rivets used on aeroplanes?

 Rivets are the preferred choice of fasteners in the construction of airplanes because they can withstand extreme stress without breaking, whilst barely succumbing to damage.
 They are used in aerospace manufacturing because it simplifies both production and the maintenance of the aircraft.

-Can I get coloured structural rivets?
+Can I get coloured Orlock structural rivets?

-Can you assist me with rivet selection?
+Can you assist me with Orlock rivet selection?

 Sure, the Aerobolt team can assist customers with their selection, feel free to call us on 02 9755 3747 or contact us.

-Do you deliver rivets throughout Australia?
+Do you deliver Orlock rivets throughout Australia?

 Yes, we can deliver Australia wide through our network team of courier companies.
 In Sydney we offer our customers same day delivery if you order before 10.00 am or the next day.
 Deliveries to major cities such as Melbourne, Brisbane including regional South Eastern Australia are either next day delivery or 2 days turnaround.

-Why have my structural rivets failed?
+Why have my Orlock structural rivets failed?

-Orlock Structural Rivet Summary
+Orlock Rivet Summary.

 Orlock structural rivets offer superior fastening capabilities for heavy-duty and light fabrication applications.
 A rivet in one form or another has been used by people for numerous centuries and it is hard to imagine a world without rivets.
 Rivets are everywhere from the metal roofing and guttering that protect our homes, to the air conditioners that make us more comfortable, to the cars we drive, the planes we fly, and the ships we sail.